Merging the Berkeley schema into the NMDC Schema

 ChemicalConversionProcess

-class was added as a subclass of MaterialEntity
+A very general Instrument class was added as a subclass of MaterialEntity, but without any subclasses.
+Knowledge

 about instruments is captured directly in NMDC's MongoDB database.
 The instances are normalized by populating their

-slot with a value from the InstrumentVendorEnum
+vendor slot with a value from the InstrumentVendorEnum and by populating the model slot with a value from the

-.
+InstrumentModelEnum.
 Mappings between these NMDC vocabularies and vocabularies from collaborators like NCBI and GOLD

 are saved in various repos like nmdc-schema and nmdc-runtime.

-hierarchy, as NMDC does not wish to imply that certain samples
+AnalyticalSample was removed from the MaterialEntity hierarchy, as NMDC does not wish to imply that certain samples

 could be used for analyses or that others could not be used for analyses, or even that some samples are locked into an

-analytical path, such that they could not be subject to any more MaterialProcessing
+analytical path, such that they could not be subject to any more MaterialProcessing.

 Refactoring of Slots